shinnik/shanim/README.md

 # API

-`animate` function wraps up element and creates start animation `Scene`. `Scene` provides a declarative API to manipulate animations
+`animate` function wraps up the element and creates the start animation `Scene`. `Scene` provides a declarative API to manipulate animations

 - `chain` method of `Scene` allows chaining animation step by step.
 - `together` method is for launching animations simultaneously.